Consumer inflation slows to lowest rate since February 2021 - KVIA

 By Alicia Wallace, CNN

-The Consumer Price Index, a measurement of price changes for a commonly purchased basket of goods and services, briskly retreated from a 2.9% rate in July to 2.5% in August, the lowest since February 2021 and a rate that matches the average seen in 2018, according to Bureau of Labor Statistics data released Wednesday.
+The Consumer Price Index, a measurement of price changes for a commonly purchased basket of goods and services, briskly retreated from a 2.9% annual increase in July to 2.5% in August, marking the lowest annual increase since February 2021 and landing at a rate that matched the average seen in 2018.

 Economists were expecting the annual rate would slow significantly last month to 2.6% annually, according to FactSet.
 That’s in part due to favorable year-ago comparisons: Last summer’s gas price spike jolted inflation higher in August 2023.